intel/dffml/docs/cli.rst

 Create
 ~~~~~~

-Ouput the dataflow description to standard output using the specified
+Output the dataflow description to standard output using the specified
 configloader format.

 In the following example we create a DataFlow consisting of 2 operations,
 ``dffml.mapping.create``, and ``print_output``.
 We use ``-flow`` to edit the
 DataFlow and have the input of the ``print_output`` operation come from the
-ouput of the ``dffml.mapping.create`` operation.
+output of the ``dffml.mapping.create`` operation.
 If you want to see the
 difference create a diagram of the DataFlow with and without using the ``-flow``
 flag during generation.